CHOOSING GRAVEL BIKE TIRES

 As you can see from the range of paved and unpaved rolling surfaces at most of the popular gravel rides I’ve charted above, a gravel bike tire’s versatility or ability to do well on different surfaces is also a key performance and selection criteria.

 With the performance goals and versatility required of each tire in mind, I’ve come up with three shortlists of gravel bike tires for the mix of surfaces you’ll see at these popular events and on other rides with similar surface mixes.
 I’ve read enough reviews about each of these tires to suggest them to you.
-My fellow In The Know Cycling testers and I will be riding and sharing our comparative reviews of these tires during the season.

 Semi-Slick 30-34 mm gravel tires